 Their pitch: ‘Turn the tap and watch as pure, fresh, clean honey flows right out of the hive and into your jar.
 No mess, no fuss, no expensive processing equipment and without disturbing the bees.’

 The Andersons have fulfilled their dreams of revolutionising honey harvesting.
-The Flow Hive is the most significant beekeeping invention since the ‘Langstroth bee hive’, patented in 1852.
+The Flow Hive® is the most significant beekeeping invention since the ‘Langstroth bee hive’, patented in 1852.
 They have also ignited a buzz within the global beekeeping community through their online presence.

 In anticipation of the commercial value of their method, they registered for a provisional patent before launching their crowdfunding campaign.
 It was granted due to their invention’s unique split cell technology; a plastic ‘honeycomb matrix’ which the bees complete with their own wax.

-- Foster company culture - happy and motivated staff are excited about their work
+- Foster company culture - happy and motivated staff are excited about their work.

 Stu Anderson reminisces on his journey ‘I feel very very fortunate in so many ways.
 To have worked so closely with Cedar, my son, and to have invented something that really, so many people around the world are appreciating is making a difference for them.
 And then to suddenly be – it looks like – be financially secure.’
 (As told to Business Insider).

-Since its launch, The Flow Hive has been recognised for not only its innovative method, but also for its unique design.
-In 2016, The Flow Hive won Australia’s most prestigious prize for design, the Good Design Award.
+Since its launch, the Flow Hive® has been recognised for not only its innovative method but also for its unique design.
+In 2016, the Flow Hive® won Australia’s most prestigious prize for design, the Good Design Award.

-Top tips from The Flow Hive’s success story
+Top tips from this success story

 - File for IP protection before launching a crowdfunding campaign and consider your global IP strategy.